gerrytsui/designsystem/README.md

 ================
 Download Zip file or Git Clone.

-CD into folder and run `npm install`, then `bower install`, then `grunt serve:livepreview`.

-Home page of live preview should open in default browser.

-Working raw files are in `/app`.
+---
+###TL;DR:

+Production-ready compacted CSS file is in `/dist`.

-Compiled and processed files are in `/live_preview`.
+Compiled and processed site files are in `/live_preview`.

+Source files are in `/app`.

+---
+###Details

 The Design System CSS processed and compacted CSS file is in `/dist/styles`.
 To use the design system in your project, copy `design_system.css` to your project's CSS directory.
 You can then create your own CSS file to hold your project's CSS and any overrides needed.

+---

+If you'd like to view the "Live Preview" locally:

+In your Terminal, navigate (`cd`) into project folder and run `npm install`, then `bower install`.

+To simply view the Live Preview at this point, run `grunt serve:livepreview`.
+The home page of live preview should open in default browser.

+---

+To run and view the source files, if you want to edit them further, run `grunt serve`.
+The project will then run out of the `/app` directory.

+---